To validate your domain using the HTTP Practical Demonstration DCV method, you need two items:

 If you modify the URL in any way (change to the FQDN, capitalize a lowercase letter, forget to add a period, etc.), we won’t find the fileauth.txt file with our generated random value in it.

 For example, if we provide you with this URL: [http://your-domain]/.well-known/pki-validation/fileauth.txt, don’t add www to it ([http://

 www.your-domain]/.well-known/pki-validation/fileauth.txt) or capitalize a letter that wasn’t capitalized in the original URL ([http://your-domain]/.well-known/ PKI -validation/fileauth.txt).

-To complete domain control validation for [your-domain], place the fileauth.txt file on the exact domain you want validated—the one we generate the URL for.
+To complete domain control validation for [your-domain], place the fileauth.txt file on the exact domain you want to have validated—the one we generate the URL for.
 We won’t look at a different domain or subdomain to find our random token.
-We only look at the domain you want validated (such as the domain on your certificate order).
+We only look at the domain you want to have validated (such as the domain on your certificate order).